lumen-notes/lumen/README.md

 # Lumen

-A system for thinking, writing, learning, and mindfulness.
+An opinionated system for thinking, writing, learning, and mindfulness.
 Based on the [Zettelkasten Method](https://zettelkasten.de/introduction/).

 [uselumen.com](https://uselumen.com)